tkilias/docker-db/README.md

  11           Up 4 seconds                    exabase:6.0.beta3           n11               df1996713bc1   MyCluster_11           8899->8888,6594->6583
  10           Up 5 seconds                    exabase:6.0.beta3           n10               e9347c3e41ca   MyCluster_10           8898->8888,6593->6583
 ```

+The `EXPOSED PORTS` column shows all container ports that are reachable from outside the local host ('host'->'container'), usually one for the database and one for BucketFS.

 ## 6. Stopping a cluster